 Spalding’s low-residency program has much to offer in the arts, including theater, orchestra, opera, ballet, jazz, modern dance, architecture, and cuisine.
 At the fall and spring residencies, students and faculty may attend events at such places as the nationally acclaimed Actors Theatre, the Kentucky Center for the Arts, the Brown Theater, or the Speed Art Museum.
 At the summer residencies, students and faculty visit places and attend events that relate to the locale.
 Both formal and informal discussion after such outings promotes collegiality, enriches the curriculum, and deepens understanding of the interrelatedness of the arts.

-Spalding’s low-residency program begins the spring residencies in late May and fall residencies are in early November.
+Spalding’s low-residency program begins the spring residencies in late May and fall residencies are in early-mid November.
 These residencies begin on a Friday and continue for ten days.
 Thus, the residency dates vary slightly from year to year but always fit the pattern of two weekends with the week in between.
 Students are expected to arrive by late afternoon on the first Friday and stay until the final Sunday.

 Transportation to and from Spalding is each student’s responsibility.
 Louisville is easily accessible by air or by major highways.
-Most of the residency meals (except breakfast) are included in the tuition.
+Some of the residency meals (except breakfast) are included in the tuition.
 These planned group meals provide the opportunity for students to socialize with other students and faculty members.
 Food choices vary—from the Spalding cafeteria to local restaurants to specially catered meals.
 For meals not included in the tuition and for those who choose to venture out on their own for meals, some restaurants are within walking distance or on the trolley line, and many are only a short drive away.